 Index Funds in Canada vs. the U.S.

-Well, the reason I think we Canadians get confused about some of this is because we get a lot of our information from the U.S. In the U.S., index mutual funds are much more popular, and you can even buy them directly from Vanguard.
-In Canada, you have to go through a brokerage, robo-advisor or financial institution to buy any of Vanguard’s products.
+Well, the reason I think we Canadians get confused about some of this is that we get a lot of our information from the U.S. In the U.S., index mutual funds are much more popular, and you can even buy them directly from Vanguard.
+In Canada, you have to go through a brokerage, robo-advisor, or financial institution to buy any of Vanguard’s products.

 This is all to say that the next you’re talking with someone and they mention index funds, ask them whether they mean index-based ETFs, and then feel free to share this episode with them.